 - For an even more professional look, pick two fonts - one for headings and one for paragraphs.
 Don't guess, use FontPair to find good pairs of fonts.

 - Stick to 3 to 4 font sizes across your deck.
 A larger one for titles, a normal one for paragraphs, and a smaller one for notes and footers.

 - Same with colors: less is more.
 I usually go with a primary color (e.g. bright red), a secondary color (e.g. softer version of the same red), and a background color (e.g. plain white).
 Play around with Adobe Color if you are indecisive.

 Pro tip #1: if you use MS Powerpoint, download Deckrobot.
 It's a free plugin that automates slide design for startup pitch decks.

 Pro tip #2: at the end of your deck, create a memo slide.
-List down the name of your font, the 3 sizes you've picked, and the color codes you've picked.
+List down your fonts names, sizes as well as the color codes you've picked.
 No more forgetting and much easier for collaboration!

 Many founders add a footer with supposedly important information.
 The most extreme "footer cases" include logo, company name, a "CONFIDENTIAL" mention, date, and slide number.

 I don't like it.
 Most of it is already on your cover anyways.
 It serves no real purpose.
 It's eating up space that could be used to make your charts bigger.
 It adds clutter.
 It distracts the reader from your key message.

 Even the slide number, arguably the only element that **could** be useful, doesn't bring much value.
 I'd much rather refer to "the Market slide" than "slide 5".